JMsoutheastern/tranuse/README.md

 -------------------------------------------------
 The inputs required by the software are csv files (i.e., comma-separated value).
 Below, the content and structure of the required data files are explained:

 1- Land use data.
-This input data file consists of five columns with the following header: Index, Code1, Code2, Label1, Label2 and Change, and as many rows as there are patch lands from the maps.
-The Index column contains the spatial identifier of each patch land from the original GIS map.
-Code1 and Code2 correspond to the codes (i.e., numbers) that represent each land use category in the first date and the second one, respectively.
-Label1 and Label2 are the descriptions for those codes and finally, Change is an empty column which will be filled by the application with the corresponding land use trajectories.
-Below, it is showed an example of the structure of this file:
+This input data file consists of five columns containing the following header: Index, Code1, Code2, Label1, Label2 and Change, and as many rows as polygons there are.
+The Index column contains the spatial identifier of each polygon in the original shapefile.
+Code1 and Code2 correspond to the codes (i.e., numbers) that represent each land use category in the first and second date, respectively.
+Label1 and Label2 are the description of the codes, and finally, Change is an empty column that will be filled by the application with the corresponding land use trajectories.
+Below, it is shown an example of the structure of this file:

 Index,Code1,Code2,Label1,Label2,Change
 1,10,10,urban,urban,